Murli0399/Java_Interview_Question/README.md

 - 209 .
 Can you give an example of functional programming?
 - 210 .
 What is a Functional Interface?
 - 210 .
 What is a stream?
 - 211 .
-Explain about streams with an example.
+Explain streams with an example.
 - what are intermediate operations in streams?
 - 212 .
 What are terminal operations in streams?
 - 213 .
 What are method references?